code2blog/tool-muleesb/README.md

-	cc-3 -> demo the use of idempotent message filter cc-4 -> demo the use of choice router cc-5 -> demo the use of validation component
+	cc-3 -> demo the use of idempotent message filter cc-4 -> demo the use of choice router cc-5 -> demo the use of validation component cc-6 -> demo the use of file component

 </pre>